phantomt2/MC-Optimization-Guide/modpack-specific/packs-1.12.2.md

 <details>
   <summary>Click to see instructions</summary>

-This is a client-side optimization guide.
-For server-side setups, it is advised to use the default provided files without changes for the best compatibility.
-If there is an issue, please report it to the issues tab.

 1. Install the latest version of RLCraft Dregora using Prism Launcher or a MultiMC-based launcher.
 2. Set up the Cleanroom Loader:
    - Download the latest [Cleanroom Loader MMC](https://download.cleanroommc.com) instance.